adriansunga/ParkHere/README.md

 1. Download ionic Download v1.3.2.
 You can also clone it on GitHub
   a.
 Alternatively, if you have node installed and npm functionality you can run the command:
     npm install -g ionic
+  b.
+You must also install cordova: npm install -g cordova
 2. cd into ParkHere then cd into myApp
 3. Ensure that the app is compiled (optional, this should already be done) npm build android